JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 true
 ```

-If we call the function with arguments of inappropriate types, an error will occur
+If we call the function with arguments of wrong types, an error will occur.

 ```jldoctest functions_ex
 julia> power(2, 2.5)